Chiho Ishida: 2020: Solo activities, joining Twin Planet

 On January 24, 2020, Ishida held her first solo concert at Tokyo Dome City Hall.
 A total of 29 songs were performed, and Ishida read a letter to her fans in the end announcing her goal of becoming the "strongest idol".

 In March, Ishida's first self-titled web series, (STU48石田千穂のはたらく石田千穂, STU48 Ishida Chiho no Hataraku Ishida Chiho), was launched on Hulu Japan.
 It features Ishida and several other STU48 members trying their hands at various part-time jobs and ran for four episodes.

 On July 7, 2020, Ishida announced during a solo performance at the STU48 Theater that she has signed to Wild Planet, a section for actors and actresses within the agency Twin Planet, with the intention to pursue acting in addition to her current activities.
 SKE48 member Akari Suda, who is signed to the same agency, offered her congratulations in a recorded video message.

-On October 26, Ishida announced that her photobook, photographed in Hiroshima and Okinawa prefectures, would be released on December 2.
-Titled (檸檬の季節, Lemon no Kisetsu), it would be both the first solo photobook and the first swimsuit photoshoot by an STU48 original member.
+On October 26, Ishida announced that her photobook, titled (檸檬の季節, Lemon no Kisetsu), would be released on December 2.
+With a theme of "past and present", the "past" section was photographed in Hiroshima Prefecture, where she grew up, and the "present" in Okinawa Prefecture. it would be both the first solo photobook and the first swimsuit photoshoot by an STU48 original member.
 The book placed fifth in the Oricon photobook sales ranking for the week of its release, with approximately 4,266 copies sold.

 Ishida was known to perform live streaming on the SHOWROOM platform every day.
 As of August 2020, she had reached 1200 consecutive days of live streaming.

-2021–present: STU48 center, stage acting debut
+2021–2026: STU48 center, stage acting

 Ishida became title song center (lead performer) for the first time in STU48's sixth single, "Hitorigoto de Kataru Kurainara" (2021).
 She was also elected into the group's fan-voted Setouchi PR Unit, which would perform the song "Boku wa Kono Umi o Nagameteru" (僕はこの海を眺めてる) included in the single.
 She became a title song center again for "Hana wa Dare no Mono?"
 (2022), in which the center position would be rotated for each performance between her and fellow members Yumiko Takino and Mai Nakamura in a novel "triangle center" system.
 She was also elected as the leader of the second iteration, or "Season 2", of the Setouchi PR Unit.

 In December 2021, Ishida represented STU48 in a National Police Agency campaign to combat phone fraud.

 Ishida made her acting debut in July 2022 in a stage adaptation of the novel Parade by Shuichi Yoshida.
+She went on to portray Shuna in the stage adaptations of the That Time I Got Reincarnated as a Slime for three installments in 2024 and 2026, as well as scientist Rakshata Chawla in Code Geass: Lelouch of the Rebellion Musical in 2026.

-On November 23, Ishida became the first AKB48 Group member to appear on the YouTube channel The First Take with a solo performance of "Hana wa Dare no Mono?".
+On November 23, 2022, Ishida became the first AKB48 Group member to appear on the YouTube channel The First Take with a solo performance of "Hana wa Dare no Mono?".